-Description The subjects comprise an extended two storey detached villa.
-Accommodation Ground Floor - Entrance Porch, Hall, Living Room, Dining Room and Breakfasting Kitchen.
-First Floor - Five Bedrooms, Bathroom with WC and Shower Room with WC.
-Gross internal floor area (m2) Approximately 130 square metres or thereby.
-Neighbourhood and location The subjects are located within a well established residential estate in the village of Skelmorlie where local amenities can be found.
-Age Approximately 60 years.
+Description The subjects comprise a detached bungalow.
+Accommodation Ground Floor - Entrance Vestibule, Inner Hall, Living Room/Dining Room, Two Bedrooms, Kitchen and Bathroom with WC.
+Gross internal floor area (m2) Approximately 73 square metres or thereby.
+Neighbourhood and location The subjects are located within a well established residential estate in the town of Largs where local amenities can be found.
+Age Approximately 50 years.
 Weather Dry with clouds overhead during the time of our inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is one chimney stack of brick construction, rendered externally.
+There is one chimney stack which appears to be of brick construction, rendered externally.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Access to the roof void was via a hatch formed in the upper floor hall ceiling.
-The main roof is of timber framed construction in a pitched design overlaid with interlocking tiles with tiled ridge details.
-The side extension roof is flat and assumed to be overlaid in built up mineral felt/similar.
+Access to the roof void was via a hatch formed in the inner hall ceiling.
+The roof was found to be of timber framed construction in a pitched design overlaid with interlocking tiles with tiled ridge details.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The rainwater goods pertaining to the property are run in PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of cavity brickwork construction, rendered externally with areas of PVC cladding.
-The extension appears to be of cavity construction, possibly cavity timber frame construction with an outer leaf of brick/blockwork, rendered externally.
+The main walls are of cavity brick/blockwork construction, rendered externally with a pointed facing brick sub structure.
+It appears that cavity wall insulation has been installed.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+Windows are of PVC framed double glazed units with the access doors being PVC units.
+The eaves and soffits pertaining to the property are clad in PVC.
+External decorations Visually inspected.
+Parts of the masonry appear to have been painted.
+Conservatories / porches None.